Logo of Boss Rush Network featuring bold, modern typography.

 Doug Hates His Job is a quick and wicked video game with a funny story that most working adults can relate to.
 While game play could be a little more refined, it was still enjoyable for the time and price.
 I still recommend it, especially if it’s on sale.
 I know I will keep my eye out for a sequel.

-One thought on “GAME REVIEW: Doug Hates His Job”
+One response to “GAME REVIEW: Doug Hates His Job”